ManiBox: Enhancing Embodied Spatial Generalization via Scalable Simulation Data Generations: Introduction

-In the simulator, ManiBox utilizes reinforcement learning (RL) with privileged information to train a sophisticated teacher policy.
-This policy generates scalable robot trajectory data, replacing traditional visual inputs with bounding box coordinates to facilitate spatial generalization of grasping policies.
-Subsequently, the student policy, trained on this simulation data, achieves robust zero-shot transfer to real-world tasks, leveraging bounding boxes identified by advanced open-vocabulary detection models, such as YOLO-World \citep{cheng2024yolo}.
-Extensive experiments with both simulators and real robots demonstrate a direct correlation between data volume and spatial generalization performance: \emph{more data consistently leads to higher grasping success rates, and generalizing to larger spatial volumes requires even more data}.
-For instance, to reliably grasp objects within a $1000 cm^3$ workspace, tens of thousands of trajectories from various positions are required.
+Extensive experiments in both simulators and real robots demonstrate a direct correlation between data volume and spatial generalization performance: \emph{more data consistently leads to higher success rates, and generalizing to larger spatial volumes requires even more data}.
+The success rate and the data volume show the \textbf{Michaelis-Menten kinetic curve}.
+And the data volume required for spatial generalization is related to the spatial volume in a \textbf{power-law relationship}.
+For example, to reliably grasp objects within a $34400 cm^3$ workspace, tens of thousands of trajectories from various positions are required.
 ManiBox achieves nearly perfect success rates in real-world grasping tasks by leveraging large-scale simulation data generated across diverse spatial volumes.
-Furthermore, ManiBox exhibits robust generalization, successfully grasping objects in new scenarios, including unfamiliar object types, complex surfaces, changing lighting conditions, and environments with distractions.
+Furthermore, ManiBox is flexible for handling different manipulation tasks and exhibits robust generalization in new scenarios, including unfamiliar object types, complex surfaces, changing lighting conditions, and environments with distractions.

-Our contributions include: (1) We introduce \textbf{ManiBox}, an innovative bounding-box-guided manipulation method that addresses the limitations of visual generalization, offering a robust solution for spatial generalization in grasping tasks; (2) ManiBox significantly enhances adaptability to diverse spatial positions, object types, and backgrounds, as demonstrated by extensive experiments in both simulated and real-world environments; (3) Through scalable simulation data generation, we provide novel insights into the relationship between data volume and spatial generalization, establishing a framework for improving generalization across a variety of embodied systems.
+Our contributions include: (1) We propose \textbf{ManiBox} , a novel framework that decouples visual representation from policy generalization to reduce the Sim2Real gap and scale up simulation data; (2) ManiBox significantly enhances adaptability across diverse spatial positions, object types, and backgrounds, as demonstrated by extensive evaluations in both simulated and real-world environments.
+(3) We take an initial step in unveiling the impact of data volume on spatial generalization through scalable data generation, laying the foundation for improving generalization in embodied systems.